eclipse-che/che-docs/src/main/_docs/che-basic.md

-Two maven modules for ws-agent represents minimum set of components that need to start workspace agent. ```che-ide-core``` is core ide part, ```che-wsagent-core``` is core server side part of workspace agent.
+Two maven modules for ws-agent represents minimum set of components of a workspace agent that need to start workspace agent.

+- ```che-ide-core```: Core ide component.
+- ```che-wsagent-core```: Core server side component.

 **How to use them**
-We will use them in two ways:
+We will use them as fundaments in two ways:
- - As a fundament of our full assembly.
+ - Full assembly.
- - As a fundament for our samples.
+ - Samples.

 **Full assembly of IDE**
-To make Full assembly of ide we need to declare in assembly/assembly-ide-war/pom.xml
+To make full assembly of ide we need to declare in assembly/assembly-ide-war/pom.xml.
 1. IDE Core
 ```
         <dependency>